Image Gradient Decomposition for Parallel and Memory-Efficient Ptychographic Reconstruction: Results

 \subsection{Strong Scaling Efficiency}

 The fifth rows of the tables show the strong scaling efficiency compared to 1 node performance.
 The complete strong scaling data points for the Gradient Decomposition can be found in Fig.~\ref{fig:scaling}.
 In addition, Fig.~\ref{fig:scaling} also provides a comparison with the ideal linear speedup runtimes and uses notation $O(1/P)$ to indicate the linear performance, where $P$ is the number of GPUs.
-From the tables and Fig.~\ref{fig:scaling}, we can observe that both algorithms achieve super-linear speedups due to improved cache hits.
-By increasing the number of GPUs, each GPU has fewer data to compute and less memory footprint.
-Therefore, the data at each GPU can better fit into caches when GPUs are many, leading to super-linear speedup.
-To corroborate our finding, we use the NVIDIA Nsight Compute to profile the GPU cache hit rate.
-From 24 GPUs to 54 GPUs, for example, The Nsight Compute show that the L1 cache hit rate for the Gradient Decomposition increases from $44 \%$ to $59 \%$, and the total memory throughput increases from $34\%$ to $49\%$, which explains why the algorithm experiences a super-linear speedup.
+We can observe that both algorithms achieve super-linear speedups from the tables and Fig.~\ref{fig:scaling}.
+The super-linear speedups happen due to (1) reduced computations, (2) improved cache hits when the number of GPUs increase, and (3) decreased GPU waiting time with more GPUs, which will be explained later in Sec.~\ref{subsec:communication}.